LFVC HELPS CONSERVE 156-aCRES OF lAKE sAN cRISTOBAL'S wETLANDS

 The CWCB grant allowed us to meet our $1 million target, enabling us to complete the conservation easement by the end of 2013.
 The Plauche family donated more than $800,000 in land value.

 Click here to read the press release.

 “This project has been in the works since 1998, when the LFVC’s precursor, The Lake Fork Land Trust, took up the cause.
-Lake Fork Valley Conservancy’s Project Director, Camille Richard, invited Colorado Open Lands to take the lead on the project in 2011, which has taken off due to our strong partnerships.
+Lake Fork Valley Conservancy’s Executive Director, Camille Richard, invited Colorado Open Lands to take the lead on the project in 2011, which has taken off due to our strong partnerships.
 We are especially thankful for the vision and generosity of the Plauche family, who are committed to ensuring that this scenic property is preserved and accessible to the public forever.
 Fundraising for this project would not have been successful without the dedication and hard work of Trout Unlimited and the LFVC. ”

 Colorado Open Lands